PART I.

 until they’d reached the top.

-“Is the box now empty Peter?” he asked.
+“Is the box now empty Peter?” he asks

-when he poured in a handful of gravel.
+when he pours in a handful of gravel.

 “Ha!”
-I laughed and held up my hand.
+I laugh and hold up my hand.

-“Just a moment,” he added and stopped me
+“Just a moment,” he adds and stops me

 to fill the box further with sand.